ScanPilot ← All Articles

 How to Convert a Scanned PDF to Excel

-March 10, 2026 · By ScanPilot Team
+June 3, 2026 · 6 min read · By ScanPilot Team

 To convert a scanned PDF to Excel, upload the PDF to an AI-powered OCR tool like ScanPilot.
 The AI reads the scanned image, detects tables and text, and exports the data into a clean Excel spreadsheet — typically in under 10 seconds.
 No manual retyping or formatting required.
+The same approach works to scan PDF to Excel from any source — flatbed scans, phone photos, faxed documents, or image-based PDFs.

 Why Scanned PDFs Are Difficult to Convert